 Use a fork to pop the donuts out of the pan and let cool.
 Brush with melted butter and toss in the cinnamon sugar mixture like the donuts are playing in a pile of fallen leaves.
-Eat while warm.
+Eat these tasty bites while warm.
 Cherish the season.
 They are the BEST.
 A great alternative to pumpkin spice everything.

 To round out my cider experience for the evening, I needed to include a little boozy apple cider with this mouth watering cheese board and GLUTEN-FREE Raincoast crackers, say whaaat?
 I think I’m getting the hang of this gluten free thing.

 And oh ya, I’m a godmother!
 Isn’t he beautiful?!
 Born October 4th, 9 lbs.
 4oz., 21.25″.
 Can’t get enough snuggles from this guy!

 So I depart with one final quote that inspires me: “I just figured if I was going to make the world a better place I would do it with cookies.” – Stranger Than Fiction (2006)